riya-patra/ecommerce_data_analytics_project/README.md

 ---

 ## About
-These projects were completed as part of the DecodeLabs Data Analytics Bootcamp, building foundational skills in data cleaning, exploratory data analysis, and SQL for a Data Analyst / AI-GenAI Engineer career path.
+These projects were completed as part of the DecodeLabs Data Analytics Bootcamp, building foundational skills in data cleaning, exploratory data analysis, and SQL for a Data Analyst career path.